Panda Bear Party Fans Free Cut File

 So, back in December, my sweet baby boy turned ONE.
 Ah, so hard to believe!
 We celebrated by throwing him a panda bear party.
 His name is Teddy, but I thought that throwing a teddy bear theme was too obvious.
 And I’m also a rebel who routinely goes against what’s expected.
 So, a panda bear party was what we were having!

 Luckily my new Silhouette Cameo 3 arrived about a week before the party!
 So, of course, I had to create some decorations using it.
-I found these white paper fans at the dollar store a couple weeks prior.
+I found these white paper fans at the dollar store a couple of weeks prior.
 When I saw them hanging there, I instantly thought how they would be perfect to make a panda bear!
 So easy.
 I originally planned to cut all the paper elements by hand.
 But no more once my Cameo 3 arrived!
 This panda bear party had a bit of a kawaii vibe to it, so this panda is more cutesy/cartoony than realistic.
 It’s so adorable that I was sad to toss the decorations after the party!

 The fans turned out SO darn cute, and they were a breeze to make.
 And you can download the free cut files below so you can make yourself your own panda bear party!